iQoo 11, iQoo 11 Pro India Launch Tipped, Model Numbers Leaked: Report

 iQoo 11 series is believed to launch in China by the end of this year.
 Rumours suggest that the Vivo sub-brand may unveil its new flagship series after Qualcomm announces the Snapdragon 8 Gen 2 chipset.
 This lineup is expected to include the standard iQoo 11 and the iQoo 11 Pro.
 Now, it is being reported that these two handsets may soon also make their way to India.
 Their model numbers and associated monikers were recently leaked.

-According to a [report] by PriceBaba, citing information provided by tipster Paras Guglani, iQoo could be gearing up to launch the standard iQoo 11 and the iQoo 11 Pro in India.
+According to a report by PriceBaba, citing information provided by tipster Paras Guglani, iQoo could be gearing up to launch the standard iQoo 11 and the iQoo 11 Pro in India.
 These Indian variants are said to bear the model numbers I2209 and I2212, respectively.

 The report also mentions that the Chinese model of the iQoo 11 has the model number V2243A.
 Similarly, the iQoo 11 Pro could bear the model number V2254A.
 Unfortunately, there is not much else mentioned in the report.